-- For NOLs arising in tax years ending after December 31, 2017, the two-year carryback and the special carryback provisions are repealed, and for losses arising in tax years beginning after December 31, 2017, the NOL deduction is limited to 80% of taxable income (determined without regard to the deduction).
-Carryovers to other years are adjusted to take account of this limitation, and NOLs can generally be carried forward indefinitely. - Effective for transfers after December 31, 2017, the rule allowing the deferral of gain on like-kind exchanges is modified to allow for like-kind exchanges only with respect to real property that is not held primarily for sale.
-However, the pre-Act like-kind exchange rules apply to exchanges of personal property if the taxpayer has either disposed of the relinquished property or acquired the replacement property on or before December 31, 2017. - Net interest expense is limited to 30% of adjusted taxable income, and a carryforward is permitted.
+- NOLs arising in tax years ending after December 31, 2017, the two-year carryback and the special carryback provisions are repealed, and for losses arising in tax years beginning after December 31, 2017, the NOL deduction is limited to 80% of taxable income (determined without regard to the deduction).
+Carryovers to other years are adjusted to take account of this limitation, and, NOLs can generally be carried forward indefinitely. - Effective for transfers after December 31, 2017, the rule allowing the deferral of gain on like-kind exchanges is modified to allow for like-kind exchanges only with respect to real property that is not held primarily for sale.
+However, under a transition rule, the pre-Act like-kind exchange rules apply to exchanges of personal property if the taxpayer has either disposed of the relinquished property or acquired the replacement property on or before December 31, 2017. - Net interest expense is limited to 30% of adjusted taxable income, and a carryforward is permitted.
 Real estate businesses using the alternative depreciation system can elect out of this limitation.
 Also, an exemption from this limitation applies for taxpayers (other than tax shelters) with average annual gross receipts for the three-tax year period ending with the prior tax year that do not exceed \$25 million.
+The limitation also does not apply to certain regulated public utilities and electric cooperatives.